02. Masterclass

 €695 for 1 or 2 artists · 6 hr

-Temporal Precision: Mastering the "Tactical Pause"—the internal discipline required to hold the shutter until a gesture or interaction reaches its narrative peak.
+Temporal Precision: Master the "Tactical Pause"—the internal discipline required to hold the shutter until a gesture reaches its narrative peak.

 Gift registrations available